Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Kelly Starrett says that the human body is built to last over 100 years of proper operation.
 The fact that most of us start to fall apart long before that is because of our own poor lifestyle habits and movement patterns.

-Jeff Nichols emphasized that an athlete can train to a certain point with bad movement patterns, but eventually those poor patterns are going to hold them back.
+Jeff Nichols emphasized that an athlete can train to a certain point with bad movement patterns, but eventually those poor patterns hold them back.

 I highly recommend Kelly Starrett’s book on movement patterns, as it tremendously helped me get over some lingering ankle and back injuries.